Starts at Lee Fields Weir, Cork

 Carrigrohane Straight Road:

 The history of Cork roads is diverse.
 Some were created as routeways for agricultural produce such as butter, some as famine relief projects and some were inspired as national symbols of the city’s and country’s place in the world.
-Since its creation in the early nineteenth century, Carrigrohane Straight Road has always played a key part in the life of the city as western routeway.
+Since its creation in the early nineteenth century, Carrigrohane Straight Road has always played a key part in the life of the city as a western routeway.

 Ireland’s Longest Building: